Paschke duality and assembly maps: Naturality of the Paschke morphism

 If $F,G \colon \cC\to \cD$ are two functors to a stable $\infty$-category, then we can express the spectrum of natural transformations between $F$ and $G$ {as}

 We refer to \cite{Gepner:2015aa,Glasman:2014aa} where this is discussed even in the more general case of $\cC$ being an $\infty$-category. \hB \end{rem}

 \begin{rem} Recall that our universe in which we do homotopy theory is the one of small sets.
 The corresponding categories then belong to the large universe.
-Let $\cC$ be a locally small, large presentable {stable} $\infty$-category and fix an object $C_{0}$ in $\cC$.
-Then $C_{0}$ is $\kappa$-compact for some small ordinal $\kappa$.
-The mapping space functor $\map_{\cC}(C_{0},-) \colon \cC\to \Sp^{\la}$ preserves small limits and $\kappa$-filtered colimits.
-Consequently, it is the right adjoint in an adjunction

-The left adjoint functor is essentially uniquely characterized by an equivalence $C_{0}\simeq C_{0}\wedge S$, {where $S$ is the sphere spectrum,} and the fact that it preserves small colimits.
-This left adjoint also depends functorially on $C_{0}$.
-We in fact have a functor

-which is essentially uniquely characterized by a natural equivalence and the fact that it preserves small colimits in the second variable.
+A locally small, large presentable {stable} $\infty$-category $\cC$ is enriched and tensored over $\Sp$.
+We thus a functor